 - Breast milk changes as your baby grows.
 Colostrum changes into what is called mature milk.
 By the third to fifth day after birth, this mature breast milk has just the right amount of fat, sugar, water, and protein to help your baby continue to grow.
 It is a thinner type of milk than colostrum, but it provides all the nutrients and antibodies your baby needs.

 - Breast milk is easier to digest.
 For most babies, especially premature babies, breast milk is easier to digest than formula.
 The proteins in formula are made from cow’s milk and it takes time for babies’ stomachs to adjust to digesting them.

 - Breast milk fights disease.
-The cells, hormones, and antibodies in breast milk protect babies from illness.
-In fact, among formula-fed babies, ear infections and diarrhea are more common.
-Formula-fed babies also have higher risks of lower respiratory infections, asthma obesity, and type 2 diabetes
+The cells, hormones, and antibodies in breast milk protect babies from illness such as ear infections, asthma and gastrointestinal infections, among others.

 - Breastfeeding is beneficial to mothers as well.
-Mothers who breastfeed tend to lose their post-pregnancy weight faster, recover from childbirth faster, and are at a lower risk for developing breast and ovarian cancer.
+Mothers who breastfeed tend to, recover from childbirth faster, and are at a lower risk for developing breast and ovarian cancer.

-For more information about breastfeeding, please visit http://www.cdc.gov/breastfeeding/
+For even more information about breastfeeding, please visit http://www.cdc.gov/breastfeeding/.